where jazz & classical

 Open Embrace House Concert Series, Cupertino

-"The NUVO Chamber Quartet's concert was both intriguing
+"The NUVO Jazz Quartet's concert was both intriguing

 in its diversity of songs, and entrancing in its performance.